LolBaum/Emoji_Sound/README.md

 <img src="other/amp_expl.png" width="500"/>

-Very negative emojis will therefore have a long attack and a short release, whereas positive emojis have a short attack and a long release.
+Very negative emojis will therefore have a long attack and a short release, whereas positive emojis have a short attack and a long release.<br>
+Additionally, the overall score influences the frequency of the created sound.
+Very negative emojis will therefore sound a little deeper.

 ________________________________________________________________________________________________